-The Institute of Medicine (IOM) recommends that those undertaking a systematic review, “work with a librarian or other information specialist trained in performing systematic reviews to plan the search strategy.”
+The National Academies of Sciences, Engineering, and Medicine recommends that those undertaking a systematic review, “work with a librarian or other information specialist trained in performing systematic reviews to plan the search strategy.”
 (Standard 3.1.1)

 It is recommended that librarians be included from the outset in the systematic review process.
 This because: 1) librarians can provide important input regarding the assignation of tasks, timeline generation, etc., and 2) search construction and database searching requires time and effort (the exact time required for each review varies and you should contact a librarian for more information) (for more information on systematic review timelines, see the Cochrane Handbook for Systematic Reviews of Interventions), so bringing in a librarian right at the beginning of the process can translate into the review being completed at the earliest possible date.

 Below are some of the ways a librarian can be of assistance with a systematic review: